How to make an HTML form, in simple steps

 Enter your password:

 When you want your visitors to pick something from a list, you could use a drop-down list.
-These are sometimes know as option selects, select fields or combo-boxes.
-By default only one option can be selected, however you can allow multiple selections by including the word multiple to your select tag (this will also alter the appearance of the field).
+These are sometimes known as option selects, select fields, or combo-boxes.
+By default only one option can be selected, however, you can allow multiple selections by including the word multiple to your select tag (this will also alter the appearance of the field).

 Select Something: